openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_YOLO_From_Tensorflow.md

         python keras-YOLOv3-model-set/tools/model_converter/convert.py <path_to_cfg_file>/yolov4-tiny.cfg <path_to_weights>/yolov4-tiny.weights <saved_model_dir>

-4. Run Model Optimizer to converter the model from the TensorFlow 2 format to an IR:
+4. Run Model Optimizer to convert the model from the TensorFlow 2 format to an IR:

    .. note::